 Are you looking to combine gamification and assessment?
-David Barrett offers seven tips for creating a distinctive gamified assessment.
+Aon offers seven tips for creating a distinctive gamified assessment.
 For decades, employers have used online psychometric assessments to identify the most appropriate candidates in their applicant pool.
 Now, some recruiters are turning to gamification in a bid to differentiate themselves, raise brand awareness and provide a more immersive candidate experience.

 The attraction of using a game is that it challenges candidates and enables them to score points, compete with others, try out different strategies and get recognition and instant feedback - all without feeling that they’re being ‘measured’.

 But a distinction needs to be drawn here.
 You can’t just introduce a game and expect it to make your recruitment process more enjoyable, because the game will not be ‘fun to play’ if a job is at stake.
 You have to introduce the right ‘gamified assessment’, one that will help you make a fair and objective selection decision.
 In other words, you need to combine science and entertainment.

 The best gamified assessments are powerful tools underpinned by proper science and validated with psychometric rigour.
 Then the games offer not only an immersive, engaging and entertaining candidate experience, they also provide specific psychometric insights about each applicant’s skills, abilities and their potential to perform in the role.
 On top of that, they’ll give you predictive analytics that will help you make future talent decisions.

 A gamified assessment that helps you to accurately and cost effectively find the right candidates, through an optimum combination of science and entertainment, is a seductive concept.
 Here’s how to achieve it: